10 Free Washcloth Crochet Patterns To Make

 Farm House Washcloth Crochet Pattern - Mama in a Stitch

-A really easy, farm house style washcloth crochet pattern that is generous in size.
+A really easy, farm house style free washcloth crochet pattern that is generous in size.
 It uses a 5mm crochet hook, worsted weight yarn and the spider stitch to achieve this really pretty pattern that would make great housewarming gifts.

 Head to the pattern